On this page

 Traditional MSN Programs (Master of Science in Nursing)

 Traditional MSN programs support students who already completed their BSN and now feel ready to take the next educational step.
-Most of these programs take about two years to complete, and many schools make them available via distance learning.
+Most of these programs take about two years to complete, and many schools make the coursework primarily available via distance learning.
 Common specializations include adult-gerontology, clinical nurse leader, and nurse-midwife.

 Examples of Charlotte Nursing Schools with This Program